wwwjfy/blog/_posts/2013-07-05-solve-a-afnetworking-warning.md

 I was right.
 After cleaning the app cache directory in ~/Library/Caches, it works well now.

 No idea if it's a usual error, but it's definately a bad way to show the warning.
-Either recover it yourself, or specify what the hell is wrong explicity.
+Either recover it yourself, or specify what the hell is wrong explicitly.